-This paper contributes to several literatures.
-Firstly, we link to work looking at the role of institutions for school performance, focusing in particular on their implications for management practices.
-Many recent contributions from the OECD's PISA studies and academics have also looked at this through the lens of autonomy, centralized monitoring, school choice, teacher incentives and instructional time.
-Secondly, there is a burgeoning number of studies on alternative types of school governance and management on pupil outcomes.
-These studies have focused on autonomous government schools such as US urban charter schools.
-Thirdly, through the analysis of principal-specific characteristics we relate to the agenda investigating the effect of school leadership.
-Finally and more generally, we contribute to the emerging literature investigating management practices in public sector institutions.
+This paper also contributes to several literatures.
+Firstly, we link to work on the role of institutions for school performance, focusing in particular on their implications for management practices.
+Many recent contributions (e.g. from the OECD's PISA studies) have also looked at this through the lens of autonomy, centralized monitoring, school choice, teacher incentives and instructional time.3 Secondly, there is a burgeoning number of studies on alternative types of school governance and management on pupil outcomes.
+These studies have focused on autonomous government schools, such as US urban charter schools.4 Thirdly, through the analysis of principal-specific characteristics we relate to the agenda investigating the effect of school leadership.5 Finally and more generally, we contribute to the emerging literature investigating management practices in public sector institutions.6

 The remainder of this paper is organized as follows: Section II describes the data and methodology we used to measure management practices across schools.
-Section III provides a basic description of the differences in school management across and within countries.
-Section IV investigates the relationship between school management practices and pupil outcomes.
-Section V explores the factors linked to the variation of management practices
+Section III provides

-2 For examples see Hanushek and Woessmann (2010), Fuchs and Woessmann (2007), Woessmann et al. (2007), Woessmann (2010), Hanushek, Link, and Woessmann (2013), and Lavy (2010).
+3 For examples see Hanushek and Woessmann (2010), Fuchs and Woessmann (2007), Woessmann et al. (2007), Woessmann (2005), Woessmann (2010), Hanushek, Link, and Woessmann (2013), and Lavy (2010).

-3 For examples of studies looking at US urban charter schools see Abdulkadiroglu et al. (2011), Angrist, Pathak, and Walters (2013), Angrist et al. (2011), Fryer (2014), Dobbie and Fryer (2011, 2013), Curto and Fryer (2014), and Hoxby and Murarka (2009).
-Other studies looking at US rural charter schools include Angrist et al. (2011), UK academies include Machin and Vernoit (2011), and Clark, Martorell, and Rockoff (2009), Swedish friskolor include Sahlgren (2011) and Böhlmark and Lindahl (2012) and Canadian separate schools include Card, Dooley, Payne (2010).
+4 For examples of studies looking at US urban charter schools see Abdulkadiroglu et al. (2011), Angrist, Pathak, and Walters (2013), Angrist et al. (2011), Fryer (2014), Dobbie and Fryer (2011, 2013), Curto and Fryer (2014), and Hoxby and Murarka (2009).
+Other studies looking at US rural charter schools include Angrist et al. (2011), UK academies include Eyles and Machin (2014), Machin and Vernoit (2011), and Clark, Martorell, and Rockoff (2009), Swedish friskolor include Sahlgren (2011) and Böhlmark and Lindahl (2012) and Canadian separate schools include Card, Dooley, Payne (2010).

-4 For examples see Branch, Hanushek, and Rivkin (2012), Dhuey and Smith (2011), Coelli and Green (2012), Clark, Martorell, and Rockoff (2009), Béteille, Kalogrides, and Loeb (2012), Grissom and Loeb (2011), and Horng, Klasik, and Loeb (2010).
+5 For examples see Branch, Hanushek, and Rivkin (2012), Dhuey and Smith (2011), Coelli and Green (2012), Clark, Martorell, and Rockoff (2009), Béteille, Kalogrides, and Loeb (2012), Grissom and Loeb (2011), and Horng, Klasik, and Loeb (2010).

-5 For examples see Bloom, Propper, Seiler and Van Reenen (2010), McCormack, Propper, and Smith (2013), Rasul and Rogger (2013).
+6 For examples see Bloom, Propper, Seiler and Van Reenen (2015), McCormack, Propper, and Smith (2013), Rasul and Rogger (2013).